What Happens When AI Learns by Reading the Entire Internet?

 Companies using Diffbot’s knowledge graph have to interact with it using code.
 But, eventually, Tung wants to add an NLP interface to create an application that allows users to ask almost anything and get a response from the Diffbot AI with sources attributed.
 Dubbed a “universal factoid question answering system,” Tung says this won’t be possible with only NLP, but it’s an option if you combine multiple technologies.

 But, according to Tung, Diffbot isn’t out to define intelligence.
 Instead, the company is “just trying to build something useful.”
 What do you think of Diffbot’s AI?
-Would it be useful for consumers, in addition to commercial uses?
+Would it be useful for consumers, in addition to commercial uses by various businesses?